 Please login to access your business profile

-You don’t have to be an avid golfer to appreciate the natural splendor of our five McCall area courses.
+You don’t have to be an avid golfer to appreciate the natural splendor of our five McCall golf courses.
 Teeing off over a green meadow with a snowcapped mountain at your back may not automatically improve your handicap, but it will improve your mood!
 Fairways flanked by towering pines, perfectly manicured greens overlooking the crystal-clear water, and tee boxes that offer dramatic views of the mountains beyond are just a few of the striking scenes that await.

 Each golf course has its own appeal, but we rounded up some of our favorite holes that showcase both dramatic scenery and challenging play.
 Explore our favorites (in no particular order – let’s face it…they are all amazing!):